Application to Obtain a Broadcasting Licence to Operate a Specialty Audio Programming Undertaking - Form 111

 Filing

-Applicants who cannot send their application electronically with My CRTC Account can contact the Commission at 1-877-249-CRTC (2782).
+Applicants who cannot send their application with My CRTC Account can contact the Commission at 1-877-249-CRTC (2782).

 Instructions

-Naming conventions for electronic documents
+Book of supporting documents and naming conventions for electronic documents

 The following documents should be submitted as separate electronic documents using the naming convention specified below.
 The document number (Doc#) indicates the ascending order in which the documents should appear on the public file.
+The documents should also be submitted in an accessible format (Filing submissions for Commission proceedings in accessible formats, Broadcasting and Telecom Information Bulletin CRTC 2015-242, 8 June 2015).

-Document Electronic file name
+Document Electronic file name Appended

-The Covering Letter (if any) Doc1 - Cover Letter
+Cover Letter Doc1 – Cover Letter

-The Application Form Doc2 - Form 111 "Application to Obtain a Broadcasting Licence to Operate a Specialty Audio Programming Undertaking"
+*Application Form Doc2 - Form 111 "Application to Obtain a Broadcasting Licence to Operate a Specialty Audio Programming Undertaking"

-Each confidential document Not Web - Doc - Confidential - "brief description of the document"
+*Each confidential document Not Web - Doc - Confidential - "Brief description of the document"

-Each abridged version of each confidential document Doc - Abridged version - "same description of document for which confidentiality is requested"
+*Each abridged version of each confidential document Doc - Abridged version - "Same description of document for which confidentiality is requested"

 1. General information